-Once your UNI has been activated, you may obtain a Columbia ID card from the ID Center, which is located just outside the Registrar’s Office in 204 Kent Hall.
-You will need to bring either a passport or a state-issued ID.
-Your picture will be taken, and your ID card will be ready almost immediately.
+Once your UNI has been activated, you must submit a photo online to be used on your Columbia ID card.
+You will be able to pick up your ID card from the ID Center, which is located just outside the Registrar’s Office in 204 Kent Hall.
+Please note that it can take up to 3-4 business days to generate your ID card after you have submitted your photo.

 If you have a Columbia ID card already, you should obtain a semester sticker for that card (also from the ID Center).